 One of the best ways to set yourself up for a successful tomorrow—even if today has been a failure—is to decide what you’ll accomplish tomorrow.
 You might make a list of tasks for the next day at the end of each workday, listing them in order of importance and meaning, or spend a few moments envisioning future successes and growth for your business.
 By incorporating this practice you will find that you approach the following workday’s projects with positivity and aplomb.

-What are your favorite ways to kick off a successful workday?
+What are your favorite morning routines for business success or ways to kick off a successful workday?

 If you still not sure that utilizing a virtual assistant is for you, check out my free workbook.
 In it, I will tell you exactly what you want to look for from a virtual assistant to make sure you pick the best to work at your small business.